How to Read Slope Graphs

 A slope graph can be used to show change over time.
 Slope graphs are similar to line graphs but only show two data points, which helps tell a clearer story.

-Datapeople's Executive Insights use slope graphs to highlight how your candidate pool differs from your hiring pool in terms of gender distribution and candidate sources.
+Datapeople's Insights reports use slope graphs to highlight how your applicant pool differs from your hiring pool in terms of things like gender distribution and candidate source.

 💡 What do slope lines mean?

-Flat lines (no slope) indicate your candidate pool remains the same throughout your process.
+Flat lines (no slope) indicate that your candidate pool remains the same throughout your recruiting process.

 Lines with a pronounced slope (up or down) indicate that there is a change in the make up of your candidate pool at some point during your process.